anagha-bhople/auto_classifier_regressor/README.md

         3. path = name of folder (optional)
         4. saveModel = if set as True then all ML models will be saved in "Models" folder (optional)
         5. normalisation = if set as True data will be normalised (optional)
+        6. preprocessing = if set as True then data will be preprocessed, which includes fillna and label encoding for categorical variables

 #### Example: